 Are these sturdy enough to do pushups with or weighted burpees?

-Some of the moves from my program call for Renegade rows, which involves planking with both weights in hand and doing a set of rows.
-With the bowflex adjustable weights, putting any sort of weight on top of it is not good.
+Some of the moves from my Hammer and Chisel program call for Renegade rows, which involves planking with both weights in hand and doing a set of rows.
+With the these adjustable weights, putting any sort of weight on top of it is not good.
 In fact, the plates that make up the dial mechanism might end up breaking.
 So, I would avoid using adjustable weights and instead use traditional dumbbells for any weighted stuff.

 What is the Price?